 From there I created a user journey flow from discovery to product reception and installation.
 The transition from digital to physical product with cross-platform functionality is a truly beautiful thing.

 I then flowed out the current account creation and transponder purchase flow on mobile.
 There were many interesting modal choices and UI decisions which created some friction and possible SEO challenges.
 There were a total of 10 screens/steps before finalizing purchase; I simplified it down to 7 while maintaining a design that was intuitive and scalable.
+Here is a link to their overview of the changes from the old to the new.

 Prior to the end of my one year contact I designed, and prototyped the iOS mobile app.
 The solution I arrived at is a 5 button footer navigation based off of the the 5 pillars of the E-Pass product: Account, Settings, Reload, Vehicles and Reports.
 The design focuses on minimal touch interactions to reload and simple access to important account updates.